 The magazine was founded in 1975 by Robert K. Brown.
 The publication evolved into a touchstone adventure magazine that focused on military, professional soldiers, guns, and gear.
 The print magazine ceased publication in 2016.
 Six years later, SKK purchased Soldier of Fortune.
 She took the helm in April of 2022.

 Under SKK, Soldier of Fortune has returned to the front lines.
 Correspondents have gone into the conflict zones of Ukraine; the remote U.S. borderlands where Mexican cartels roam; the poaching fields of Africa; the streets of Brazil; and elsewhere.
-In 2023, the magazine will press forward with new staff, new stories, and honest, engaging journalism.
+The magazine will continue to press forward with new stories, and honest, engaging journalism.

 This website is governed by terms and conditions.
 The information, products and services offered on or through the website are provided “as is” and without warranties of any kind either express or implied.
 Readers are responsible for making their own decisions and taking their own actions as a result of reading articles and gear reviews on this website.